cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 `builtinLogicalComplement`, it's not even clear what benefit this would have at
 all: the only possible signature such an operation would have is `[BuiltinByteString] -> [BuiltinByteString]`, which in effect would be a specialized form of mapping.
-Even the _general_ form of mapping is not considered suitable as a primitive operation in Plutus Core!
+While an argument could be made for a _general_ form of mapping as a Plutus Core primitive, it wouldn't be reasonable for an operation like this to be considered for such.

 Secondly, the
 benefits to performance wouldn't be nearly as significant in theory, and likely